pigoz/pigoz/README.md

 I'm a software developer based in Italy.
 I like Ruby, TypeScript and functional programming.
-I'm a retired contributor to [mpv](/mpv-player/mpv) and now spend most of my free time studying Japanese and optimizing it trough software.
+I'm a retired contributor to [mpv](/mpv-player/mpv) and now spend most of my free time trying to learn Japanese with an immersion based approch and optimizing the process through software.

 chat: pigoz @ freenode